 All deadlines are firm.
-This is journalism and strategic media.
+Because Journalism & Strategic Media is a professional program, students are expected to understand and comply with deadlines.
 Students needing an extension on an assignment must receive approval from the instructor.
 Exceptions will be made for reasonable circumstances if the student notifies the instructor prior to the due date.